-An arm action machine is not as technically advanced as a 1, 2 or 3 wheel pitching machine, and therefore is limited to which pitches it can throw.
+An arm action machine is less technically advanced than a 1, 2, or 3-wheel pitching machine and, therefore, is limited to which pitches it can throw.
 Because of this, an arm action machine can only throw fastballs down the middle of the plate.

-The upside is that an arm style pitching machine will throw consistent strikes down the middle of the plate, making for good batting practice, but cannot throw breaking balls (no curveballs, sliders, etc.)
+The upside is that an arm-style pitching machine will throw consistent strikes down the middle of the plate, making for good batting practice, but it cannot throw breaking balls (no curveballs, sliders, etc.)

-So, if you or your kid just want to work on your swing and making contact with the ball, an arm action machine is a great option.
-On the other hand, if you want your kid to learn how to hit breaking balls, you'll want to invest in a three wheel pitching machine.
+So, if you or your kid want to work on your swing and making contact with the ball, an arm action machine is a great option.
+On the other hand, if you want your kid to learn how to hit breaking balls, you'll want to invest in a three-wheel pitching machine.

 How Does a Mechanical Pitching Machine Work?

 The simplest type of pitching machines are mechanical machines.
-A mechanical pitching machine is similar to a arm style pitching machine in that they both utilize an arm to propel (much like a catapult) a baseball forward.
+A mechanical pitching machine is similar to an arm-style machine in that they both utilize an arm to propel (much like a catapult) a baseball forward.

 Having a mechanical pitcher throw a baseball to you during batting practice is a cheap and easy alternative to an actual pitcher.

-The main difference between an arm style machine and mechanical pitching machine is that the mechanical machine is not powered by a motor (no extension cords on the field) and is therefore less powerful.
+The main difference between an arm-style machine and a mechanical pitching machine is that the mechanical machine is not powered by a motor (no extension cords on the field) and is, therefore, less powerful.

-A mechanical pitching machine can throw baseballs and softballs from speeds of 18 to 45 mph making it a great option for young little league players.
+A mechanical machine can throw baseballs and softballs from speeds of 18 to 45 mph, making it an excellent option for young little league players.

 In fact, our Louisville Slugger Blue Flame mechanical pitching machine is the official pitching machine of Babe Ruth, Cal Ripken, and Pony Leagues.

-We carry both the Louisville slugger Blue Flame and Black Flame mechanical pitching machine, each of which are a great option for any little league player.
+We carry both the Louisville slugger Blue Flame and Black Flame mechanical pitching machine, each of which is a great option for any little league player.

-We hope this article was helpful in you understanding how a pitching machine works.
-Now that you know how a pitching machine works, you might be wondering how to actually use a pitching machine.
+We hope this article helped you understand how a pitching machine works.
+Now that you know how these batting machines work, you might wonder how to use a pitching machine.
 Click here to learn how to use a pitching machine.

-If you have any questions, don't hesitate to give us a call at (888) 466-0009, or check out out blog post about the best pitching machines for baseball here.
+If you have any questions, don't hesitate to call us at (888) 466-0009 or check out our blog post about the best pitching machines for baseball here.